For a directory of phone extensions and emails, click here.

 Brian Schultz, Seventh Grade Teacher

 I am the junior high math, science, and physical education teacher.
-Aside from teaching the students about the wonders of the mathematical world, I am the girls’ volleyball coach, fifth- and sixth-grade boys’ basketball coach, and a track and field coach.
+Aside from teaching the students about the wonders of the mathematical world, I coach girls’ volleyball, fifth- and sixth-grade basketball coach, and track and field.
 I received a Bachelor of Science in business administration from Valparaiso University and graduated from Valparaiso’s LEAPs program with a Master’s in Education.
 Before coming to Grace, I taught for two years at Bethesda Lutheran in the Rogers Park neighborhood of Chicago.
 When I'm not teaching or coaching, I enjoy watching and playing all sports and spending time with my beautiful wife, Elizabeth.

 Stacy Sorg, Second Grade Teacher